deepworks-net/github.toolkit/docs/guides/understanding-actions.md

 ## Composite Actions

 Composite Actions in this toolkit follow the **Loosely Coupled Modular Composition Pattern (LCMCP)**, a design philosophy that emphasizes modularity, encapsulation, and composition.
+For complete details on LCMCP principles and implementation patterns, see the [LCMCP Models Repository](https://github.com/deepworks-net/models.lcmcp).

 While GitHub provides a native composite action format using `using: composite` with steps, this toolkit deliberately uses Docker-based implementations for all actions, including composites.

 ### Design Philosophy: Why Docker for Composite Actions